Not for Late CE. This package provides CE credit for 2026 only. For retroactive credit, purchase a designated "Late CE" course.

 This course package satisfies 12 hours of continuing education required for mortgage loan originators licensed in the state of New Jersey.
 This package includes three separate courses:

-1. 2 Hour NJ SAFE: New York Mortgage Continuing Education (NMLS ID 16003) - This continuing education course covers New Jersey laws and regulations to satisfy the two-hour continuing education requirement defined by the New Jersey Department of Banking and Insurance (DOBI) needed to maintain a New Jersey Mortgage Loan Originator license.
-Please review the Course Syllabus for details about this course.
+1. 2 Hour NJ SAFE: 2026 New Jersey Mortgage Continuing Education (NMLS ID 17793) - This continuing education course covers New Jersey laws and regulations to satisfy the two-hour continuing education requirement defined by the New Jersey Department of Banking and Insurance (DOBI) needed to maintain a New Jersey Mortgage Loan Originator license.

-2. 3 Hour NY SAFE: New York Mortgage Continuing Education (NMLS ID 15986) - This course is included in the package to make up the 12 total hour requirement for New Jersey licensing and allows students to qualify for New York state mortgage license renewal at the same time, if applicable.
-This course reviews the consumer protections granted to applicants and borrowers, various disclosures that must be given to consumers and when to give them, and finally MLO licensee regulations and prohibitions.
-Please review the Course Syllabus for details about this course.
+2. 3 Hour NY SAFE: 2026 New York Mortgage Continuing Education (NMLS ID 17770) - This course explains several New York mortgage lending topics.
+We'll review the consumer protections granted to applicants and borrowers, various disclosures that must be given to consumers and when to give them, and finally MLO licensee regulations and prohibitions.

-3. 7 Hour SAFE Core: 2024 Originator Fundamentals (NMLS ID 16050) - This course covers the required topics as mandated by the federal SAFE Act for annual NMLS mortgage license renewal.
-The content covered in this course include the NMLS-required topics that regulators feel licensees need to be refreshed on; a review of ethical practices relating to advertising and telemarketing; and an explain of the nontraditional Fannie Mae HomeStyle Renovation loan with a comparison to the FHA 203k.
-Please review the Course Syllabus for more details about this course.
+3. 7 Hour SAFE Core: 2026 Originator Fundamentals (NMLS ID 17792) - This course covers the required topics as mandated by the federal SAFE Act for annual NMLS mortgage license renewal.
+The content covered in this course include the NMLS-required topics that regulators feel licensees need to be refreshed on; a review of laws intended to ensure ethical treatment of consumers; and an explain of several nontraditional mortgages that can help borrowers better qualify to purchase properties.

 NOTE: New York Bundled Course Elective - This package is bundled with a New York state CE elective course.
 This course is necessary to meet New Jersey's 12-hour total CE requirement.
 New Jersey only mandates a 2-hour state specific elective course, but requires several additional hours of electives.
 Since many of our students are living in New Jersey but also work in New York, this package covers license renewal requirements for both states.
 If you are not licensed in New York, you still need to complete the New York course to meet New Jersey's hour requirements.
 You may optionally take any other elective course to make up the necessary hours.